The National Resource Center for The First-Year Experience and Students in Transition is

 All participants at the 41

 st Annual Conference on The First-Year Experience will be required to wear masks during the event.
-Masks must be worn at all times except while eating/drinking, presenting, or in an outdoor venue where individuals can be physically
+Masks must be worn at all times except while eating/drinking or in an outdoor venue where individuals can be physically distant.

-distant.
 Masks must cover both the mouth and nose.
-We ask that participants honor
+We ask that participants honor the requests